 Skunks are known carriers of rabies, distemper, and internal parasites, and their potent spray isn’t just unpleasant — it can cause temporary blindness and respiratory irritation, especially for children and pets.
 The oily musk also saturates porous materials like wood, insulation, and drywall, making it difficult (and expensive) to remove without professional-grade odor neutralization.

 Never attempt to trap or relocate a skunk yourself.
 The risk of being sprayed — or bitten by a rabid skunk — is simply too high.
-Titus Restoration coordinates with wildlife control experts to humanely and legally remove skunks, then repairs any foundation damage and seals off burrows to prevent future nesting.
+Titus Contracting coordinates with wildlife control experts to humanely and legally remove skunks, then repairs any foundation damage and seals off burrows to prevent future nesting.

 Birds may not seem like a major threat, but in the wrong place, they can be just as problematic as larger animals.
 In Michigan, pigeons, starlings, and sparrows often build nests inside dryer vents, soffits, attic fans, and chimneys.
 These nests can lead to blocked airflow, fire hazards, and corrosive droppings that damage siding and painted surfaces.